clolsonus/covid-19/README.md

 ## July 19, 2020

 The USA 35 day fit officially flips from bending downward to bending upward.
-Brazil will likely pass 80k tomrrow.
+Brazil will likely pass 80k tomorrow.
 Mexico will likely pass 40k in two days.
 Iran will likely pass Spain in total deaths in 2 days.
-Brazil stil flat at over 1000/day, USA creeping back up to nearly 700/day and rising.
+Brazil still flat at over 1000/day, USA creeping back up to nearly 700/day and rising.

 ![poly](figures/20200719.png?raw=true "19 July, 2020")